Greensburg Race Riot

-History of Greensburg
+Background of the riot

 Greensburg is a town located in Decatur County, Indiana, and is also known as Tree City.
 It was chosen as a county seat in 1822 and named Greensburg by Thomas Hendrick’s wife who had come from Greensburg, Pennsylvania.
 At the turn of the century, less than three percent of Indiana’s population was Black.
 The population of Greensburg in 1900 was 5,034, and one source estimated that at the time of the riot in 1907, there were 6,500 white people and 150 Black people living there.

 At the beginning of the 20th century, Indiana remained segregated, and Greensburg’s Black citizens maintained their own separate community within the city.
 They faced intense racial prejudice, discrimination, and hostility from their white neighbors.
 In 1902, Black citizens of Greensburg were forced to flee the city.
 According to the Encyclopedia of American Race Riots, white politicians and citizens introduced and encouraged “an atmosphere of lawlessness” by allowing an illicit saloon to exist in the Black section of Greensburg, which fueled criminal activity and violence in the community.

-1907 Riot
+1907 riot

-The race riot began April 30, 1907 after a Black man named John Green was arrested on suspicion of assaulting and robbing a white woman by the name of Caroline Sefton.
+The race riot began April 30, 1907, after a Black man named John Green was arrested on suspicion of assaulting and robbing a white woman by the name of Caroline Sefton.
 Green was tried and convicted of the attack.
 He was moved out of Greensburg after his safety was threatened.
 A mob still formed, and several Black people in Greensburg were attacked and Black families were forced out of the town.
 Newspapers from the time state that the riot began with a group of three to four men attacking a Black-owned grocery store.
 White rioters then embarked on a rampage in the Black section of the city, “shooting and torching homes, destroying businesses, and beating blacks at random.”
 Nobody was killed, but several people were injured, and the riot resulted in thousands of dollars in damages.

 The newspapers then stated that the mob grew to 500 people and report that six Black men were attacked.
 According to journalists at the time, the riot stopped when officers announced that every Black resident would be driven out of town.